FanboyAndChumChum/FanboyAndChumChum/README.md

 --

-I don't have a DNI or anything, only things that should be common sense anyways(ppl who r homophobic,ship children w adults or incest ships,you get the idea).
+I don't have a DNI or anything, only things that should be common sense anyways(and yes that includes ppl who ship children w adults or incest ships,i dont want to be around you).
 I doubt those people would even listen anyways either, but just know I will hide you.

-I will note there are **certain types of skins I hide for**, including skins of actual serial killers or shooters, hitler skins, and other things along those lines for obvious reasons.
-WAYWAAY less serious but I often at least temp hide any BABQFTIM skins I see, not saying anything about you as a person for liking it + fans of it ARE allowed to interact, I just hate that au lol
+Basically just be a decent person and ur fine!!

 Also, last thing, as I mentioned before I am 18, so please don't try to be friends if you're not at least 16+.
 (I'm typically in the 18+ server anyway.)